- Please arrange to have someone drive you home after the infusion. Your infusion will not begin until this is confirmed.

 A) Lamictal (generic name Lamotrigine).
 Patients should allow 6 hours between taking Lamictal and the start of their infusion.
 They should wait 6 hours after their infusion before resuming Lamictal.

 B) Patients taking large doses of benzodiazepines may have a reduced response to ketamine.
 This does not mean you can’t receive ketamine treatment while taking benzodiazepines.
 It is perfectly safe.
-We want to ensure the best possible chances for your success however, so we may ask you to skip a dose 12 hours before the start of your infusion and wait until 6 hours after before resuming your benzodiazepine.
+However, we want to ensure the best possible chances for your success, so we may ask you to skip a dose 12 hours before the start of your infusion and wait until 6 hours after before resuming your benzodiazepine.
 Some common brand names are Xanax (Alprazolam), Ativan (Lorazepam), Valium (Diazepam), and Klonopin (Clonazepam).

 SSRIs and tricyclics do not interfere with ketamine.
 There is no need to stop them.
 If you are taking opiates, muscle relaxants, or anti-inflammatories, there is no need to adjust your dose.

 Together, with your prescribing practitioner, we can assist you in reducing or tapering off any medications that are contraindicated, cause a reduced response to ketamine, or that you would like to stop taking due to negative side effects, ineffectiveness, or price.
 You should not adjust your dose or frequency of use of any prescribed medication without first consulting with your prescribing practitioner.